Skip to content

 Environmental Product Declarations (EPD)

-Last but not least, Environmental Product Declarations (EPD) are standardized reports that provide quantifiable environmental data about a product, based on its LCA.
+Last but not least, Environmental Product Declarations (EPD) are standardised reports that provide quantifiable environmental data about a product, based on its LCA.
 EPDs offer a transparent way for businesses to communicate the environmental impact of their products to consumers, regulators, and stakeholders.
-Despite their importance, challenges in EPD creation include the time and resources needed for comprehensive LCA, and the lack of global standardization which can lead to inconsistent reporting.
-Blockchain technology can be employed to provide transparent and immutable records for EPDs, while AI-driven platforms can analyze existing EPDs to suggest potential areas for improvement in environmental performance.
-Both of these technologies can streamline the creation and utilization of EPDs, making them more accessible and reliable.
+Despite their importance, challenges in EPD creation include the time and resources needed for comprehensive LCA, and the lack of global standardisation which can lead to inconsistent reporting.
+Blockchain technology can be employed to provide transparent and immutable records for EPDs, while AI-driven platforms can analyse existing EPDs to suggest potential areas for improvement in environmental performance.
+Both of these technologies can streamline the creation and utilisation of EPDs, making them more accessible and reliable.

 Examples of companies include: